 All music students are required to attend 80% of the musical programs produced by the Music Department.
 Throughout the time of study at the college, all Music majors are required to attend the weekly departmental Music Performance Seminar.
 This is a performance practice seminar where Music majors perform materials being worked on in their applied lessons.
-In addition, Music Education majors are required to participate in "Funny Band" at the end of the Performance Seminar each week.
+In addition, Music Education and Composition majors are required to participate in lab band as part of the Performance Seminar each week.
+Performance Majors are required to participate during the semester that focuses on the instrument group of their primary instrument.
+All majors are required to participate during the semester that focuses on guitar.